 Met all Missouri teacher certification requirements which are in effect at time of certification.
-These requirements are normally met by persons earning the Bachelor of Science in Education or Bachelor of Music Education, or Bachelor of Science – Modern Language with an option in Teacher Certification.
+These requirements are normally met by persons earning the degrees of Bachelor of Science in Education, Bachelor of Music Education, or Bachelor of Science – Modern Language with an option in Teacher Certification.

 A combined (Missouri State and transfer) GPA of 2.75 or higher.

-Completed professional education courses with a combined (Missouri State and transfer) GPA of 3.00 or higher and no grade lower than “C” (Elementary Education majors require no grade lower than “B”).
+Completed all Professional Education courses with a combined (Missouri State and transfer) GPA of 3.00 or higher and no grade lower than “C” (Elementary Education majors require no grade lower than “B”).

-A combined (Missouri State and transfer) GPA of 3.00 or higher in the certificate subject area and for each additional area of endorsement.
+A combined (Missouri State and transfer) GPA of 3.00 or higher in the major (certificate subject area) and for each additional area of endorsement.

-- Successful completion of Missouri Educator Gateway Assessments (MEGA) as established by the Missouri Board of Education.
+- Successful completion of the Missouri Educator Gateway Assessments (MEGA) as established by the Missouri Board of Education.
 Refer to the MEGA website for details.

-Note: The Department of Elementary and Secondary Education will require a FBI background check prior to issuing a certificate.
+The Missouri Department of Elementary and Secondary Education (DESE) will require a current and valid FBI background check prior to issuing a certificate.

 (Certifiable grades 9-12 and K-12)

-All students must be admitted to the Teacher Education Program and to Supervised Teaching in order to earn this degree.
-See application procedures at the beginning of this section of catalog.
+All students must be admitted to the Teacher Education Program and to Supervised Teaching.
+Refer to procedures stated above.

-The curriculum for secondary (9-12 and K-12) teaching leads to the degree of Bachelor of Science in Education, Bachelor of Music Education, or Bachelor of Science – Modern Languages with an option in Teacher Certification and carries with it an initial professional certificate (PCI) to teach in the state of Missouri.
+The curriculum for secondary (9-12 and K-12) teaching leads to the degree of Bachelor of Science in Education, Bachelor of Music Education, or Bachelor of Science – Modern Languages with an option in Teacher Certification and carries with it an Initial Professional Certificate (IPC) to teach in the state of Missouri.